suffolklibraries/lgc/content/collections/events/friends-around-the-table-5.md

     content:
       -
         type: text
-        marks:
-          -
-            type: bold
-        text: 'In this weeks Friends Around the Table join John Tyler and experiment with foraged flavours.'
+        text: 'In this week''s Friends Around the Table join John Tyler and experiment with foraged flavours.'
   -
     type: paragraph
     content: